eficode/robotframework-oxygen/DEVGUIDE.md

 "None","Aggregated",39,5,81,109,66,402,1916,1.03,0.13,81,86,87,89,300,330,400,400,400,400,400,400
 ```

-now we can update the unit tests in `locusthandler/tests/test_locust.py` to test that the pass value is calculated correctly depending on the value of `failure_precentage`:
+now we can update the unit tests in `locusthandler/tests/test_locust.py` to test that the pass value is calculated correctly depending on the value of `failure_percentage`:

 ```
 from unittest import TestCase